nashjc/optimx/README.md

 optimx is an R package that extends and enhances the optim() function of base R, in particular by unifying the call to many solvers.
 This Gitlab project has been established to document optimx and its development.
-A more detailed history of the package is given after the links to it.
+A more detailed history of the package is given at the bottom of this document.

-  - Next an extensive, but clear table of all the methods that are available. gradients or not, bounds constraints, etc.

-  - What are masks and how to use them.

-  - Avoid mystic hints such as "the older solvers have been left available".

-  - I am unsure what to do with the "categorization" section.
-It is long and intertwined and not really understandable even for me.

-My advice would be: Leave out everything that is more or less presented in detail in one of the vignettes.
-The README shall enable the reader to make use of the package quickly and correctly.

 ## Installation